BigWilfred/teamdeathmatch/README.md

 Giselle Pastulero |43527652   | BInfTech/ BComm  |Communication   |Backend, Content, Design Phillip Townsend | 43538425   |BInfTech       |Team Leader        |Backend, Frontend

+###Group Decision Making
+All design and development decisions will be made as a team.
+All team members will have the opportunity to voice their opinions on decisions prior to the decision being made.
+In cases where conflicting ideas are presented the team will hold a vote on which idea they wish to continue working towards.
+In cases where a conclusion has been reached, but any team member still objects to the idea, then conflict resolution measures will be taken.

 ### Conflict Resolution
-*If a conflict or dispute arises, the team has decided that a voting system to resolve issues will be put in place.
+- If a conflict or dispute arises, the team has decided that a voting system to resolve issues will be put in place.
 A majority vote will be conducted to select the most appropriate idea, or a compromise determined by the majority of the team will be settled if the vote is drawn.
-*Underperformers who are able to show cause will be given special consideration, and are responsible for discussing with the group how they intend to rectify the situation.
+- Underperformers who are able to show cause will be given special consideration, and are responsible for discussing with the group how they intend to rectify the situation.
 Members who underperform due to a lack of understanding will be given a chance to seek further coaching and help after providing the group with a time frame for completion.
-*If any group member fails to meet the deadline for submission of their assignment tasks, it is the duty of the team leader to follow up with the team member by contacting and asking the reason for the delay, expecting a reply within 48 hours.
+- If any group member fails to meet the deadline for submission of their assignment tasks, it is the duty of the team leader to follow up with the team member by contacting and asking the reason for the delay, expecting a reply within 48 hours.
-*If the team member is able to show cause for failure, their work would be redistributed among team members.
+- If the team member is able to show cause for failure, their work would be redistributed among team members.
 Otherwise, said team member would be given a warning and provided with 48 hours to complete the work before the issue is brought to teaching staff.

-*If a member breaches the group contract, the following will take place:
+If a member breaches the group contract, the following will take place:

-  1.In the first instance contact will be made to the particular group member outlining the issues or area that’s lacking.
+1. In the first instance contact will be made to the particular group member outlining the issues or area that’s lacking.
 They will be given 48 hours to respond in defence.

-  2.In the second instance a group meeting will be held to address the issue where all parties can present their arguments and the group will decide an outcome.
+2. In the second instance a group meeting will be held to address the issue where all parties can present their arguments and the group will decide an outcome.

-  3.In the third instance, an email will be sent to the offender, the lecturer and tutor/s addressing this issue.
+3. In the third instance, an email will be sent to the offender, the lecturer and tutor/s addressing this issue.
 If all efforts fail, the team will undergo Peer Assessment.

 ## Communication

+###Group Communication

+The group will regularly meet during workshops every week.
+Workshops are held every Wednesday from 4pm to 6 pm.
+Meetings will be conducted during the workshops and if needed, additional meetings will be arranged.
+These additional meetings will be organised in advance to ensure that all members are able to attend.
+Additional meetings will be organised by Giselle at least 5 days before.

+Team communication will be through the Facebook group and Slack.
+Facebook will be used as the team’s informal communication tool (e.g. meeting organisation).
+On the other hand, Slack will used as an informal communication with the team, tutors, lecturer and other students in the course.
+Compared to Facebook, Slack will be used primarily as our discussion tool about the project.
+Team members are expected to check the channels of communication at least every 3 days.
+If any member is not able to be contacted for more than 3 days, the person should notify the group.

+We chose to adopt Facebook as one of our communication tool as it is convenient for all the members.
+All the members are regularly on Facebook and it is a good way to contact other members urgently.
+Since Slack is an industry standard communication tool and is catching up in a lot of corporations, the app was also chosen to be incorporated as one the team’s discussion and file sharing app.

+###File Sharing and Storage

+A Google Drive folder has been set up to store all the documents that the team will be using.
+Everyone in the group have access to the folder and therefore all team members are able to contribute into the documents.
+A specific folder for each project will be allocated and all the files related to that assessment will be in it.
+In able to have a uniform file names, all file names should be in camelcase.

+###Prototype Management
+Github will be used as a collaboration repository to store the prototyping code.
+All team members have access to the repository.
+Using Github will help the team collaborate code easily, find issues and solve these issues in an efficient way.

+Zenhub will be used alongside with Github in able to manage projects in Github easily.
+It will make it easier for issue tracking as Zenhub have different boxes where you drag-and-drop and organise issues, in-progress and completed tasks into different boxes.
+Zenhub will help all the members be updated on what is currently going on with the project (e.g what needs to be done, issues to be resolved, etc).

+- Where and when will your team meet and how will you all communicate?
+  - Workshops (Wednesday 4-6)
+  - Meetings
+    - To be organised by Giselle
+  - Communication: Slack & Facebook

+- Where will files be stored and shared?
+  - Google Docs
+  - GitHub

+- What are the file naming conventions?
+  - Camelcase
+  -
+- Identify the social platform/s your team has adopted and explain the choice.
+  - Facebook: ASAP communication
+  - Slack: industry standard communication tool, team communication, discussion about the project itself

+- How will the team facilitate communication and / or file sharing?
+  - Github : Code storage
+  - Google docs: documentation
+  - Facebook: discussion
+  - Slack: discussion
+  - Zenhub: plug in, to make it easier for issue tracking

 ## Plans